hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/06_TILAK_AND_THE_CONGRESS_I.md

 +++

-At the Poona Congress of 1895, when Gokhale wasa secretary of the Reception Committee, the ridiculous controversy started by Mr. Tilak, about letting the Social Conference have the use of the Congrss Mandap assumed disproportionate dimensions and Mj.
-Tilak triumphed momentarily.
-I do not know what he now (191 5) thinks in his heart of hearts of the part, that he played in the matter, though he can, like the skilful advocate that he is, still put a fair complexion on it is necessary.
+> At the Poona Congress of 1895, when Gokhale was a secretary of the Reception Committee, the ridiculous controversy started by Mr. Tilak, about letting the Social Conference have the use of the Congress Mandap assumed disproportionate dimensions and Mr. Tilak triumphed momentarily.
+I do not know what he now (1915) thinks in his heart of hearts of the part, that he played in the matter, though he can, like the skilful advocate that he is, still put a fair complexion on it is necessary.
+>

-R. P. Paranjpye
+> R. P. Paranjpye

 nPHESE words, coming from the pen of a responsible Moderate leader show to what length party misunder-